 * No time limit on positions.
 As the investor, you choose when to close a position.
 One should note that a CFD can be an open contract for long period of time, but is more commonly used as a short-term instrument.

 * CFDs offer hedging opportunities to increase safety of overall portfolio Accendo Markets has its own unique trading platform, providing a simple user interface, live pricing, current open positions, trading tools and charts, and live news feeds.
 These attributes allow you to take advantage of the many opportunities provided.
-As an Accendo Markets client, you will be able to use the Puredeal DMA platform.
-You will also have access to information and analysis provided by Accendo Markets’ analysts provided to help increase your knowledge of trading strategies, tips and trading tactics.
+You will also have access to information and trading opportunities provided by Accendo Markets’ analysts provided to help increase your knowledge of trading.